Mercedes Sosa: Life

 After the military junta of Jorge Videla came to power in 1976, the atmosphere in Argentina grew increasingly oppressive.
 Sosa faced death threats against both her and her family, but refused for many years to leave the country.
 At a concert in La Plata in 1979, Sosa was searched and arrested on stage, along with all those attending the concert.
 Their release came about through international intervention.
 Despite attempts to hold more concerts, she was officially barred from performing by the military regime.
 Banned in her own country, she moved to Paris and then to Madrid.
 She has spoken publicly about her artistic and emotional struggles during this period of her life.
-While in exile, she released the album A Quien Doy in 1981.
-The album included a recording of the song "Cuando Me Acuerdo de Mi Pais" which was originally written by the prolific Chilean singer/songwriter, Patricio Manns.
+While in exile, she released the album A quien doy in 1981.
+The album included a recording of the song "Cuando me acuerdo de mi país" which was originally written by the prolific Chilean singer/songwriter, Patricio Manns.
 The song, which he wrote while also in political exile, expresses the sorrow he felt from being separated from his homeland.
 She related to this feeling and struggled to continue recording and performing.
-In an interview with the New York Times, she said, “It was a mental problem, a problem of morale...It wasn’t my throat, or anything physical".
+In an interview with the New York Times, she said, "It was a mental problem, a problem of morale...It wasn't my throat, or anything physical".

 Sosa returned to Argentina from her exile in Europe in February 1982, several months before the military regime collapsed as a result of the Falklands War, and gave a series of concerts at the Teatro Ópera in Buenos Aires, where she invited many of her younger colleagues to share the stage.
 A double album of recordings, Mercedes Sosa en Argentina, from these performances became an instant best seller.
 She then traveled to perform in her home province of Tucuman.
 However, these performances were largely ignored by mainstream media in the country.
 In subsequent years, Sosa continued to tour both in Argentina and abroad, performing in such venues as the Lincoln Center in New York City and the Théâtre Mogador in Paris.
 In poor health for much of the 1990s, she performed a comeback show in Argentina in 1998.
 In 1994, she played in the Sistine Chapel in Vatican City.
 In 2002, she sold out both Carnegie Hall in New York and the Colosseum in Rome in the same year.